-In addition, Kimberly represents and advises business owners involved in a variety of disputes, and assists in efforts to prevent the escalation of disputes into litigation.
-From daily counseling of clients as to whether to enter into certain contracts, determining lease obligations, or discussing employment matters, Kimberly seeks to help her clients avoid litigation.
-If litigation cannot be avoided, however, she aggressively pursues her clients’ claims and protects their interests.
+Kimberly Sims understands that business owners need to focus their energy and resources on running their businesses.
+To that end, she works to help her clients prevent the escalation of disputes into litigation, or to avoid them altogether.
+By engaging with her clients’ decision-making on whether to enter into certain contracts, analyzing lease obligations, protecting business assets and evaluating and resolving employee issues, Kimberly seeks to help her clients avoid litigation.
+In those situations where litigation simply cannot be avoided, she aggressively pursues her clients’ claims and defends their interests.

-• Prosecution of tenant by landlord for collection of rent upon abandonment of leased property, resulting in settlement in favor of landlord.
+• Prosecution of tenant by landlord for collection of rent upon abandonment of leased property, resulting in judgment in favor of landlord.

-• Representation of landlord in appeal of eviction, resulting in dismissal of appeal (and possession by landlord while appeal was pending.
+• Representation of landlord in appeal of eviction to Court of Appeals, resulting in dismissal of appeal and return of possession to landlord while appeal was pending.

 • Defense of landlord on fair housing claim, resulting in dismissal of claim by government agency.